 Classification of Repairs

-Lynchburg Stained Glass provides on-site window assessments of historic stained glass.
+Lynchburg Stained Glass provides on-site window assessments of historic stained glass and makes classifications of repairs accordingly.
 Based on our observations, we develop a masterplan for the care, repair, and/or restoration of the historic windows.

 Rarely are repair needs consistent from window-to-window within the same church.
 Often, stained glass windows can be ranked in terms of criticality based on their need for repair.
 This sort of ranked assessment typically leads to a pricing structure for restoration where the window(s) with the most critical need(s) are targeted as “Phase 1”.